 Ben’s multi-disciplinary practice involves, but not limited to, painting, installation and text.
-Across these mediums the artist references personal narratives, humour, art politics, historical events and the artists childhood.
+Across these mediums the artist references personal narratives, humor, art related politics, historical events and the artists childhood.
 Often the work has the capacity to be playful and acerbic at the same time, incorporating traditional and non-traditional materials and techniques, sometimes resulting in a critique on art itself.
 Often veiled but sometimes confrontational, the work raises questions on aesthetic, art-political and social conventions.
 Benjamin’s current body of work spanning many materials and years is often connected by alternative literature and prose poetry, giving hand to versatile creations no matter what environment the artist may be working in.
 The artist prides himself in what he calls ‘group shows’ – bodies of work that could be seen to be created by a number of artists but are created by the artist himself, with subtle motifs and visual cues linking his practice together.

 Last year (2018) he was a finalist in the Archibald Prize, and was the winner of the Tony Fini Foundation Prize at the Art Gallery of Western Australia.
 This year he is again an Archibald Prize finalist, showed work in Haengchen Art Museum curated by Seung-Li and has upcoming shows at the University of Arizona, and a major solo show in Bangkoks TARS, curated by Pierre Bechon.
 The artist also frequently collaborates with senior artist Jon Cattapan.
 Their last exhibition was held at the Latrobe Arts Institute (formerly LUMA), curated by senior curator Dr. Kent Wilson.